Business processes need more than smart contracts.

 Coordinate teams and systems with tamper-evident trails and clear hand-offs between steps.

-A few patterns teams can ship with XDaLa on XGR — adaptable to your rules and data.
+A few patterns teams can ship with XDaLa on XGR — adaptable to your rules, data model and process design.

 Structured payments, policy-first